How to deal with homesickness at uni

 Choose real life over social media

-There’s no better way to bring on a fresh bout of homesickness than by scrolling through social media and seeing people at home looking happier than Larry’s happy friend.
+There’s no better way to bring on a fresh bout of homesickness than by scrolling through social media and seeing people at home looking happier than Larry!
 Try not to spend hours doing this, because quite frankly, it’s self-sabotage.
 Be sure to remind yourself that social media is a highlight reel, showing the snippets of people’s lives that they want to record.
 Often, the people around you are fighting their own private battles.
 You’re not alone in feeling homesick.
 If you strike up a real-life conversation with someone in your building, you’re likely to find they’ve experienced the very same feelings as you at one point.
 They may even offer some advice or consolation, which will have you feeling instantly better (or at least distracted for a moment!)

 Plan visits or visitors

 A great way to distract yourself and pass the time when you’re feeling homesick, is to plan visits home or arrange for people to come and see you.
-This is undeniably difficult in a global pandemic, but it’s still good to look ahead and allow yourself to get excited about the future.
 Remember that however difficult it feels now, it won’t last.
 Things will get better and you will be able to see loved ones at home again soon.